EugeneOSullivan/ontoserver-deploy-gcp/README.md

 This example creates a recommended environment in Google Cloud Platform that exposes Ontoserver running on Cloud Run with managed services for optimal performance and cost-effectiveness.

+**This deployment is based on the official [AEHRC Ontoserver Docker deployment patterns](https://github.com/aehrc/ontoserver-deploy/tree/master/docker) and provides a serverless alternative to the Azure Kubernetes deployment.**

 ## Architecture Overview

 The GCP deployment uses the following managed services: